So, what is a sales strategy really?

 Step #2: Create customer personas

 Personas are a great and quick tool to give direction to your team’s prospecting activities and save all this time.
 Besides, doing this also improves the quality of prospects resulting in better lead generation.
+Moreover, it helps your sales team with positioning themselves in the best way possible.
+Only if they know what their target audience is looking for, they can steer their positioning in the right direction.

 Here are a few resources to help you create ideal buyer personas for your sales team: